okavvada/LCA_model_LBL_old/README.md

 The tool is compatible with the Intelligen Inc, SuperPro Designer tool.
 To use the output of the SuperPro tool to set your parameter values please follow the instructions to generate the compatible file before running the `Use SuperPro Values` command.
 If the compatibility file is not generated an error will appear on the screen.

 Steps:
+- Use "no formatting" option when generating a SuperPro output
-- Copy a SuperPro output file in the form of `.xls` into the `input_data` folder.
+- Copy the SuperPro output file in the form of `.xls` into the `input_data` folder.
 - Open your terminal and navigate inside the repository
-- In your terminal run `python RUN_SuperPro.py --path=input_data/CornStover-to-EtOH-waterwash.xls --feedstock=corn_stover --preprocess=waterwash`
+- In your terminal run `python RUN_SuperPro.py --path='input_data/SuperPro Result_V2.xls' --feedstock=corn_stover --preprocess='All' --fuel=jet_fuel`
-This will generate a compatibility file for a SuperPro run with `corn stover` as the feedstock and `waterwash` the pre-proceesing step.
+This will generate a compatibility file for a SuperPro run with `jet fuel` as the output fuel, `corn stover` as the feedstock and `All` the pre-proceesing step.
 If you are running for a different feedstock, pre-processing method or fuel please substitute appropriately.

 The valid options for the arguments are:
 - feedstock: `corn_stover`, `sorgum`
-- pre-processing method: `waterwash`, `iHG-Current`, `iHG-Projected`
+- pre-processing method: `waterwash`, `iHG-Current`, `iHG-Projected`, `All`
+- fuel: `ethanol` or `jet_fuel`

 ## Outputs